launchdarkly/ld-relay-helm/docs/getting-started.md

   environment:
     LD_ENV_YourEnvironment: your-sdk-key
 ```
 Any name/value pair defined here will be set into the Relay container.
-To learn more, read the [Relay Proxy configuration guide][proxy-config] for additional details.
+To learn more, read the [Relay Proxy configuration guide][proxy-config].

 Setting environment variables directly in the file is convenient, but not always ideal.
 If you are tracking `values.yaml` in source control, you may not wish to store your SDK key in plaintext.